Kenny-Miller/Virtual-Reality/README.md

 # Virtual-Reality
-Folder containingpProjects related to Virtual Reality using Unity.
+Folder containing projects related to Virtual Reality using Unity.